-In order to maintain an effective strategy for dealing with bullying, the traditional ideas about bullying should be challenged, e.g.
+In order to maintain an effective strategy for dealing with bullying, the traditional ideas about bullying should be challenged, e.g.:

-Clear messages must be given that bullying is not acceptable and children must be reassured that significant adults involved in their lives are dealing with bullying seriously.
-Some acts of bullying could be a criminal offence.
+Clear messages must be given that bullying is not acceptable and children must be reassured that significant adults involved in their lives are taking bullying seriously.

 A climate of openness should be established in which children are not afraid to address issues and incidents of bullying.

-Consideration should always be given to the existence of any underlying issues in relation to race, gender and sexual orientation.
+Consideration should always be given to the existence of any underlying issues in relation to race, gender/ gender identity, special educational needs or disability or sexual orientation.
 This should be addressed and challenged accordingly.

-Where a child is thought to be exposed to bullying, action should be taken to assess the child's needs and provide support services.
+Where a child is being bullied, action should be taken to assess the child's needs and provide support services.

 Where appropriate, parents should be informed and updated on a regular basis.
 They should also, when applicable, be involved in supporting programmes devised to challenge bullying behaviour.